 - 1 1/2 teaspoons kosher salt

-- 1/4 cup (2 ounces) unsalted butter, at room temperature
+- 4 tablespoons (2 oz) unsalted butter, at room temperature

 - 2 tablespoons vanilla extract

-- 1. In a 6-quart or larger heavy pot over medium-high heat, combine the cream, sugar, and syrup until dissolved, approximately 3 minutes.
-Add the chocolate and salt and bring to a boil.
+- Add the chocolate and salt and bring to a boil.
 Lower to a gentle simmer so that the bubbles percolate in the center of the pot.
-Cook, stirring periodically to avoid scorching the bottom, until the mixture breaks and the oils separate from the solids, 40 to 45 minutes.
+Cook, stirring periodically to avoid scorching the bottom, until the mixture either breaks and the oils separate from the solids or you still see some chocolate flecks clinging to the back of your spoon, 35 to 45 minutes.

-- 2. Whisk in the butter and vanilla thoroughly (you can also use an immersion blender to do this if you want it extra smooth) and let cool.
-The hot fudge sauce keeps in the refrigerator for up to 6 months.
+- Remove from the heat, whisk in the butter and vanilla thoroughly (you can also use an immersion blender to do this if you want it extra smooth), and let it cool at least slightly before using.
+The hot fudge sauce works splendidly hot, room temperature, or cold and keeps in the refrigerator for up to 6 months.
+(Hah!)

 Nutrition information is automatically calculated, so should only be used as an approximation.